RESEARCH STARTER

 The uses of organometallic compounds in present-day society are important and varied.

 Some general applications were referred to in the overview.
 The early uses of these compounds focused primarily on their utility as intermediates in the synthesis of organic compounds.
 This is still an important use of organometallic compounds.
 One of the most useful of these reagents has been the organomagnesium halide series of compounds, or Grignard reagents.
-One of the main uses of the Grignard reagent is the addition of a carbonyl (greater than C=O) group to an organic compound.
-The Grignard reagent also is useful in the synthesis of organometallic compounds of inactive metals like lead, mercury, and tin.
+One of the main uses of the Grignard reagent is addition to a carbonyl (C=O) group to an organic compound.
+The Grignard reagent is also useful in the synthesis of organometallic compounds of inactive metals like lead, mercury, and tin.

 Organolithium compounds are also finding utility in the synthesis of other organic and organometallic compounds.
 They are especially important reagents for the direct synthesis of a larger organic compound from two smaller ones.
 Organomercury compounds are also used in organic synthesis because of their ability to transfer organic groups to other metals and nonmetals.

-Today's society is finding more and more utility for the stable organometallic compounds themselves outside of the chemist's laboratory.
-The organotin compounds have found utility as biocides, wood preservatives, stabilizers for plastics, insect repellents, and water repellents.
+Today’s society is finding more and more utility for the stable organometallic compounds themselves outside of the chemist’s laboratory.
+The organotin compounds have found utility as biocides, wood preservatives, stabilizers for plastics, insect repellents, and water repellents, but many uses are now restricted because of toxicity and environmental concerns.
 Certain organotins have been added to animal feed formulations to thwart insect infestation.
 Organotins even show some promise of exhibiting antitumor activity.
 As an example of the commercial importance of these compounds, a barnacle-covered ship would require 50 to 100 percent more fuel to operate than one with a clean hull.
-Addition of triorganotin compounds to marine paint formulations prevents the attachment of barnacles to the ships.
+The addition of triorganotin compounds to marine paint formulations prevented the attachment of barnacles to the ships, but their use in antifouling paints is prohibited internationally because of environmental harm.
 Further improvement can be made by the incorporation of these triorganotin compounds into a polymeric matrix.
 This would prevent the rapid leaching of the triorganotin compound from the coating into the seawater.
-The end result is a longer-lasting and more ecologically compatible antifouling coating.
+The end result is a longer-lasting and more ecologically compatible antifouling coating, but organotin-based systems are not considered ecologically compatible and are now prohibited in this use.
 Tetraethyllead and tetramethyllead in the past have been used as additives to gasoline to increase the octane rating and prevent engine knocking.
 Ferrocene has also been used in gasoline mixtures to prevent knocking in engines.

 Organometallic compounds can even form polymers similar to their pure organic compound counterparts.
-An especially useful class of organometallic polymers is organosilicon compounds, known as silicones.
+An especially useful class of organosilicon polymers are the compounds known as silicones.
 Silicones have a polymer backbone consisting of alternating silicon and oxygen atoms.
 An example of a typical silicone is shown in the figure.
 The organic groups are attached to the silicon atoms in this chain.
 The silicones have high thermal stability and exhibit low reactivity with water, oxygen, and other chemical substances.
 Silicones exist in the liquid state, as rubbery materials, or as solid compounds.
-"Silly putty" is an example of a commercial silicone.
-Lubricants, semiconductors, gaskets, and prosthetics are only a few of the many diverse applications in which silicones are employed.
+“Silly putty” is an example of a commercial silicone.
+Lubricants, semiconductor manufacturing, gaskets, and prosthetics are only a few of the many diverse applications in which silicones are employed.
 Silicon-based oils are designed to be able to withstand extremes in temperature.
 Organosilicon compounds have also found utility in the petroleum industry as foam-suppressing agents in lubricating oils.

 Another application of organometallic compounds utilizes their good catalytic properties.
 A catalyst is a chemical substance that can be used to speed up a chemical reaction; the catalyst itself is not used up during the reaction.
 Many chemical reactions would proceed too slowly to be of practical value without employing catalysts.

 Organometallic compounds, particularly the metal carbonyl compounds, have been used to catalyze reactions used to create polymers.
 Triethylaluminum, in combination with a cobalt carbonyl compound, is employed in the Ziegler-Natta polymerization of various organic compounds to produce synthetic rubbers.
 DuPont uses organonickel compounds in a process for synthesizing adiponitrile, which is used in the production of nylon.
-Organoberyllium compounds have also found utility as catalysts in organic synthesis, as well as serving as a possible solid rocket fuel.
+Organoberyllium compounds have been studied in synthesis, but their practical use has been very limited because of toxicity and cost.
 The high cost of organoberyllium compounds has impeded their widespread use, however.

 Organophosphorus compounds are considered organometallic compounds under the expanded definition of organometallic compounds.
 They are often used as insecticides.
-Another important organophosphorus compound that contains a methyl-alcohol-related organic group attached to the phosphorus is used in the flame-proofing of fabrics.
-Monsanto has used another organophosphorus compound to synthesize the drug L-dopa, which is used in the treatment of Parkinson's disease.
-The Monsanto company also uses an organorhodium compound to catalyze the synthesis of acetic acid, the key ingredient in vinegar.
+Another organophosphorus compound containing a methanol-derived group attached to the phosphorus is used in the flame-proofing of fabrics.
+Monsanto has used another organophosphorus compound to synthesize the drug L-dopa, which is used in the treatment of Parkinson’s disease.
+The Monsanto company used an organorhodium compound to catalyze the synthesis of acetic acid, the key ingredient in vinegar.

 Other organometallic compounds have found considerable use in biology and medicine.
 Interestingly, it was their toxic properties that made their early use in medicine important.
-Mercurochrome and merthiolate both are organometallic compounds.
+Mercurochrome and merthiolate both are organometallic compounds, although their medical use is much more limited than it once was.
 Organoarsenic compounds were used in the early treatment of syphilis.
 These compounds are still used to treat parasitic infections in veterinary medicine.
-Organoarsenic compounds are also employed in poultry feed to kill harmful bacteria.
-Physicians have used organomercury compounds in chemotherapy.
+Organoarsenic compounds were also employed in poultry feed to kill harmful bacteria, but arsenic-based animal drugs have since been withdrawn or suspended in the United States.
+Scientists have investigated organometallic compounds in anticancer drug development, including titanocene dichloride, an organotitanium compound that ultimately failed in clinical trials.
 Silicones are used in implant applications in medicine.
 Certain organophosphorus compounds are useful as antiviral agents.
 Some organoboron, organotin, and metallocene compounds exhibit antitumor activity.
 Organometallic compounds also exist in nature.
 An example of a natural organometallic compound is a form of vitamin B12 present in the body.

 Synthetic analogues, or models, of vitamin B12 have been made in the laboratory.
 The models are useful in studying the interaction of vitamin B12 with other chemical substances under various conditions.
 Compounds related in structure to vitamin B12 have been used in the drug industry.